embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 npm install web3
 ```

 *One thing worth noting here*; is that (coming from an anti-js background), I kept getting a `cannot find web3 module` error when trying to import web3 into a Node console.
 If you, like me, aren't a big js fan, this can be solved by first running the `npm init` command to ensure there is a `package.json` file in the cwd, and *then* you can run `npm install web3`, and it will work fine.
-(I realise this is basic stuff – but actually for someone who's *tried* to avoid Node at all costs, it was initially confusing enough to have to Google.)
+(I realise this is basic stuff – but actually for someone who's *tried* to avoid Node at all costs, it was initially confusing enough to have to search online.)

 I am working from a Mac here, but if you are working from Windows, the install process *can* be exactly the same, assuming you do have [Node & NPM installed](https://phoenixnap.com/kb/install-node-js-npm-on-windows).